 - ¾ cup grated beetroot 1 medium size ,see notes

-- 1 ½ cup cooked green peas from dried bean , see notes
+- 1 ½ cup cooked dried green peas OR use fresh / frozen peas, see notes

 - 1 cup water